Sillybutts/LowHardwareTCU/README.md

 No supports were needed for my printer.
 But if your printer or material doesn't bridge or do steep angles well, then use supports.

 Print 2 of each U channel segment, 2 of "MagwellSide" and 3 of the "Spacer" part.

+Depending on print tolerancing for your printer, part cleanup and chamfering with a knife might be needed for assembly.
+A hammer and a clamp might also be useful.

+Full assembly video here: WIP

 ## Misc.